 Windows, external doors and joinery

 Repair category 2

-Notes One or two timber framed windows were noted to be rotten.
-Upgrading should now be anticipted.
+Notes Some wear and tear items were noted to windows including loose and stiff catches.

 External decorations

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.